pkdone/MongoSecurityPlaypen/README.md

 ### 2.1 SSH'ing to each of the 5 VMs

-    To connect to the VM hosting OpenLDAP, MIT Kerberos KDC and PyKMIP Server:
+    # Connect to the VM hosting OpenLDAP, MIT Kerberos KDC and PyKMIP Server
     > vagrant ssh centralit

-    To connect to the VM hosting the 1st MongoDB Database Replica in the Replica-Set:
+    # Connect to the VM hosting the 1st MongoDB Database Replica in the Replica-Set
     > vagrant ssh dbnode1

-    To connect to the VM hosting the 2nd MongoDB Database Replica in the Replica-Set:
+    # Connect to the VM hosting the 2nd MongoDB Database Replica in the Replica-Set
     > vagrant ssh dbnode2

-    To connect to the VM hosting the 3rd MongoDB Database Replica in the Replica-Set:
+    # Connect to the VM hosting the 3rd MongoDB Database Replica in the Replica-Set
     > vagrant ssh dbnode3

-    To connect to the VM hosting the Test Client Python Application:
+    # Connect to the VM hosting the Test Client Python Application
     > vagrant ssh client

 ### 2.2 Stopping, Re-starting and Clearing Out The Environment

 * To shutdown/halt the VMs, allowing them to be re-started at a future time, as is, for use offline, run:

     $ vagrant halt

 * To restart the VMs (inc. the MongoDB, OpenLDAP, Kerberos & PyKMIP processes) after previously halting it, just run (this won’t attempt to recreate the VMs - the VMs will just be started up again):

     $ vagrant up

 * To completely remove the VMs, ready to start all over again with 'vagrant up', run:

     $ vagrant destroy -f

 **Note:** Halt/Up doesn't currently work when the 'encryptdb_enabled' variable is true, because the PyKMIP Server does not have is for testing purposes only and dies not persisted saved keys to disk (see section 3.
 Project TODOs, below).